vishnuhamane/Loan_Prediction/README.md

 # Loan_Prediction
-Loan application process to automate approve or reject by Using Machine learning algorithm's
+Loan application process to automate approve or reject by Using Machine learning algorithm's..